SimplexCC/sell-docs/source/includes/api-overview/_types.md

 # Types #

-We bring here a description of the common types used throughout the API.
+This section describes the common types used throughout the API.

 ### Integer ###